Chinese unification: Official stance of the People's Republic of China

-In January 1979, the Standing Committee of the National People's Congress issued a notice to compatriots in Taiwan, which posited China's unification as the inevitable future.
-Since then, the PRC's policy has been changed to One country, two systems, but it has not promised to give up the use of force to conquer Taiwan.
-In 2019, General Secretary of the Chinese Communist Party Xi Jinping proposed "peaceful reunification" based on the one country, two systems program.
+In January 1979, the Standing Committee of the National People's Congress issued its first appeal to the KMT, which marked the start of the PRC's "peaceful reunification" strategy.
+In March 2005, the 10th National People's Congress passed the Anti-Secession Law authorizing military force for unification.
+In 2019, CCP General Secretary Xi Jinping proposed "peaceful reunification" based on the one country, two systems program.
 The government of the ROC led by President Tsai Ing-wen rejected the proposal.

 The PRC does not consider the ROC a sovereign state today, instead believing itself to be the ROC's successor after the PRC's founding in 1949.

+In 2024, the Chinese government issued a directive to the courts stating that "diehard" separatists could be tried in absentia with capital punishment imposed.

 Taiwan and Penghu

-Officially, the PRC traces Chinese sovereignty over Taiwan, allegedly historically known by the Chinese as "Liuqiu" (which is closely related to the name of the modern Japanese Ryukyu Islands), back to roughly around the 3rd century CE (specifically the year 230 CE).
-However, most Western sources officially trace Chinese sovereignty over Taiwan back to either 1661–1662 CE (the year(s) when Koxinga established the Kingdom of Tungning in southwestern Taiwan) or 1683 CE (the year when the Qing dynasty absorbed the Kingdom of Tungning into its territory and subsequently lay claim to the entire island).
+Officially, the PRC traces Chinese sovereignty over Taiwan Island, allegedly historically known by the Chinese as "Liuqiu" (which is closely related to the name of the modern Japanese Ryukyu Islands), back to roughly around the 3rd century CE (specifically the year 230 CE).
+However, most Western sources trace Chinese sovereignty over Taiwan Island back to either 1661–1662 CE (the year(s) when Koxinga established the Kingdom of Tungning in southwestern Taiwan) or 1683 CE (the year when the Qing dynasty absorbed the Kingdom of Tungning into its territory and subsequently lay claim to the entire island).

-Kinmen, Matsu and Wuqiu

-The islands that are part of Fujian Province, Republic of China (Taiwan), namely Kinmen and Matsu as well as the Wuqiu Islands are claimed by PRC.
-These islands were never parts of the Empire of Japan, unlike Taiwan and Penghu.

-The PRC considers the islands to be part of mainland China.
-While the Pan-Blue Coalition of Taiwan (ROC) generally agrees with this position, the Pan-Green Coalition of Taiwan is divided on the issue of whether Kinmen and Matsu are part of Taiwan or part of mainland China.
-The people of Kinmen and Matsu do not generally self-identify as "Taiwanese".

-Official stance of Republic of China (Taiwan)
+Official stance of the Republic of China

-Taiwanese politics is divided into two main camps, the Pan-Blue and the Pan-Green Coalitions.
+Politics in the Republic of China are divided into two main camps, the Pan-Blue and the Pan-Green Coalitions.
 The former camp is characterized by general Chinese nationalism and ROC nationalism, whereas the latter camp is characterized by Taiwanese nationalism.

-Taiwanese sources, regardless of whether they are Pan-Blue or Pan-Green, generally seem to trace Chinese sovereignty over Taiwan back to the year 1683, when Taiwan was incorporated into the Qing dynasty.
-This is starkly different from the official PRC claim, which extends for nearly two millennia.

-Most Taiwanese scholars agree that the Treaty of Shimonoseki (1895) ceded Taiwan in perpetuity to Japan in 1895.
-However, there is disagreement over whether or not this treaty was nullified in the aftermath of the Second Sino-Japanese War, and over what Taiwan's current political status is.
+ROC official sources note that Qing forces occupied the island of Taiwan's western and northern coasts from 1683, and that Taiwan was declared a Qing province in 1885.